 The basic information your lawyer will try to get from you is pretty simple: state of residence, length of marriage, gross salary, and the like.
-But to truly know your situation and your needs, it is important to dig a little deeper.
+But to truly know your situation and your needs, it is important to dig a little deeper and ask some more important financial questions as you contemplate divorce.
 Here are 10 questions to ask yourself as you begin to move into the divorce process.

 What retirement assets do you and your spouse own?
 Stock options?
 Art, jewelry, or antique collections?
 Time shares?
 Business interests?
 A thorough inventory of marital assets goes far beyond liquid cash.